wanderer/WASI/design/weak-imports.md

 program might want to continue to run on older systems that don't yet support the new function.
 In this case a weak import mechanism allows the program to run on older systems and detect the presence of the function at runtime.
 Another use case might be a API that is not applicable on certain embedding.
 In this case weak import would allow program to run continue to run on such an embedded, albeit with reduced or modified behavior.

 Note: The term weak here refers to a type of symbol reference used by a linker and comes from the ELF specification.
-It is not related to the WebAssembly weakref proposal or to garbage collection.
+It is not related to the JavaScript [weakrefs] proposal or to garbage collection.

 WebAssembly itself does not currently provide a mechanism for weak imports.
-There is some discussion of adding it the spec [^1], and WASI would likely use such a feature if/when it is added.
+There is some discussion of adding it the [spec][spec], and WASI would likely use such a feature if/when it is added.

 This document describes the mechanism used by WASI to achieve a form of weak import on top of the existing primitives.
 Currently this is only defined for